tdvortex/eris/eris-book/src/concepts/activities/user.md

 Additionally, the blocked target is prevented from modifying the "likes" or "shares" of any Notes the user made, but this doesn't necessarily prevent them from actually resharing the post.

-This is executed by "Block user (as user)" either as a message command on a post by that user, or user command in Discord.
+This is executed by "Block user" either as a message command on a post by that user, or user command in Discord.
 It can also be executed by a POST request with the Id of the blocked actor to "/users/{user_id}/block", or by the "blockActor" mutation in GraphQL.

 ## Undo Block Actor